baothiennguyen/PROJ_001_big_five/README.md

     4.1 Take your own personality test using the same questions asked in the dataset

-    4.2 Display results as radar plot and as percentiles for each trait with respect to the dataset
+    4.2 Visualise results each trait with respect to the dataset

 5. GUI Features